TrademarkTrademark

 When something breaks, the last thing you want is to be locked out of the system you need to fix it.
 Scalr built the "Break the Glass" feature for exactly that situation, so administrators can still get in during an incident.

-The "Break the Glass" feature allows selected users to bypass the regular Single Sign-On (SSO) process and log in directly using their administrator credentials.
-By being exempt from the IDP login restrictions, these privileged users can swiftly address any emergencies that may arise, ensuring minimal disruption to your operations.
+The "Break the Glass" feature lets selected users skip the regular Single Sign-On (SSO) process and log in directly with their administrator credentials.
+Because they're exempt from the IDP login restrictions, these users can get in and fix an emergency fast, so your operations stay up.

 A few guidelines will help you use the feature well:

-2. Preparedness for IDP Downtime: IDP providers occasionally experience downtime or encounter configuration issues, such as expired SAML certificates.
-During these scenarios, regular users may face login restrictions.
-Having designated "break the glass" users enables uninterrupted access, so they can update configurations or perform critical actions even when the IDP is down.
+2. Preparedness for IDP Downtime: IDP providers sometimes go down or hit configuration problems, like an expired SAML certificate.
+When that happens, regular users can get locked out of login.
+Designated "break the glass" users keep their access, so they can update configs or take critical actions even while the IDP is down.

 With "Break the Glass" set up ahead of time, an IDP outage or a botched SSO change doesn't lock your team out of Scalr.
 Add a couple of trusted admins to the list now, secure their accounts, and you have a way back in when you need it.